rackerlabs/design-system/_component_design/modal.md

 ## Acknowledgment modal

-Use an acknowledgment modal when a user must confirm they understand the modal message before continuing.
+Use an acknowledgment modal when a user must confirm that they understand the modal message before continuing.
 An End User License Agreement (EULA) is a common form of acknowledgment modal.

 An acknowledgment modal is similar in construction to the confirmation modal except that it requires the user to provide an input, such as a selecting a checkbox, before the user can click the primary button.
 Construct the modal so that the primary button is enabled only after the user selects the input checkbox.

-Construct an acknowledgment modal so that modal is removed when the user clicks outside of it.
+Construct an acknowledgment modal so the modal is removed when the user clicks outside of it.

 {% endcolumn %}